VeggieMeat/marconi/README.txt

-Marconi is an OpenStack project designed to be an open alternative to Amazon SQS and SNS.
-The Marconi module implements Openstack Marconi as an alternative Drupal Queue backend.
+Openstack Queuesis an OpenStack project designed to be an open alternative to Amazon SQS and SNS.
+The Openstack Queuesmodule implements Openstack Openstack Queuesas an alternative Drupal Queue backend.

 Installation (via Drush - recommended)
 ------------

-  drush dl marconi
+  drush dl openstack_queues
-  drush en marconi
+  drush en openstack_queues
   drush composer-manager install

 Installation (Manual)
 ------------

 1. Download and install Composer Manager module.
-2. Download and install Marconi module.
+2. Download and install Openstack Queuesmodule.
 3. Rebuild dependencies at admin/config/system/composer-manager.

 4A.
 If you have Composer installed, at sites/default/files/composer run: